dftbplus/dftbplus/INSTALL.rst

   compiler specific one (e.g. `gnu.cmake`, `intel.cmake`, etc.) or the generic one (`generic.cmake`) if the detected compiler combination does not correspond to any of the specific settings.
 The selected toolchain is indicated in the CMake output.
-(The toolchain file selection can be manually overriden by setting the ``TOOLCHAIN`` CMake variable.)
+(The toolchain file selection can be manually overridden by setting the ``TOOLCHAIN`` CMake variable.)

   You may adjust any CMake variable defined in `config.make` or in the